izumi02-ui/Nexus-AI-Discord-Bot/README.md

 ### 3. PDF: read, quote, and view

-- **User sees:** `/nexus pdf <url|attachment>` 鈫� per-page summary with page-number citations ("p.4: the method reports a 12% gain"), plus a rendered preview link; ask follow-ups grounded in that document.
+- **User sees:** `/nexus pdf <url|attachment>` → per-page summary with page-number citations ("p.4: the method reports a 12% gain"), plus a rendered preview link; ask follow-ups grounded in that document.
 - **How:** new `tools/pdf_reader.py`: extract text per page, index it as evidence so `SearchReport` citations point at `doc.pdf#page=4`, feed the ranked pages through the same compose/verify path.
 - **Depends on:** the **first new dependency** in this project (`pypdf` for text; optional `pdf2image` + `poppler` for actual rendered previews).
 - **Guardrail:** text is quoted-untrusted like the web scraper, size and page caps, no execution of embedded JS, and PDFs from the internet are labelled as unverified single-source documents.